Kohhx/cvparser-java-fullstack/README.md

 5. Set up the frontend by configuring the API endpoint and any additional settings.
 6. Build the project to compile the source code and generate the necessary files.
-7. Deploy the application to a suitable hosting environment or run it locally for development and testing purposes.

 Please refer to the project's documentation for detailed installation and setup instructions specific to your chosen technologies.